intel/pepc/docs/pepc-uncore.rst

 **--elc-low-threshold**
    Get the uncore ELC low threshold.
 The threshold defines the aggregate die utilization percentage.
-   When utilization falls below this threshold, the platform sets the uncore frequency floor to the low ELC frequency (subject to the the '--min-freq-limit' - if the limit is higher than the low ELC frequency, the limit is used as the floor instead).
+   When utilization falls below this threshold, the platform sets the uncore frequency floor to the low ELC frequency (subject to the '--min-freq-limit' - if the limit is higher than the low ELC frequency, the limit is used as the floor instead).

    Supported mechanisms are: 'sysfs', 'tpmi'.
 The 'sysfs' mechanism reads the